-The Pencil 2 is now also my primary navigation device for iOS – instead of my fingers.
+The Pencil 2 is oddly enough also my primary navigation device for iOS – instead of my fingers.
 It just feels so natural to use the Pencil to scroll and navigate through apps and documents while taking notes here and there.
 It’s as if I’m more connected to the content on my iPad.
-I am more focussed on my work as a result because this iPad Pro is such a joy to use.
+And as a result, I am more focussed on my work.

 Compared to the first Apple Pencil, the Pencil 2 came with some fundamental changes.
-For instance, pairing, storing and charging the device is now as easy as magnetically attaching it to the side of the 2018 iPad Pro.
-This was a long requested feature, which should have been implemented way earlier – instead of the much despised and ridiculed charging method of the first Pencil.
+For instance, pairing, storing and especially charging the device is now as easy as magnetically attaching it to the side of the 2018 iPad Pro.
+This was a long requested feature, which should have been implemented way earlier instead of the much ridiculed charging method of the first Pencil.

 Smart Keyboard Folio